michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 12. And the great court round about was with three rows of hewed stones, and a row of cedar beams, both for the inner court of the house of the Lord, and for the porch of the house.

-13. And king Solomon sent and fetched Hiram out of Tyre.Hiram: also called, Huram
+13. And king Solomon sent and fetched Hiram out of Tyre.

 14. He was a widow’s son of the tribe of Naphtali, and his father was a man of Tyre, a worker in brass: and he was filled with wisdom, and understanding, and cunning to work all works in brass.
-And he came to king Solomon, and wrought all his work.a widow’s…: Heb. the son of a widow woman
+And he came to king Solomon, and wrought all his work.

-15. For he cast two pillars of brass, of eighteen cubits high apiece: and a line of twelve cubits did compass either of them about.cast: Heb. fashioned
+15. For he cast two pillars of brass, of eighteen cubits high apiece: and a line of twelve cubits did compass either of them about.

 16. And he made two chapiters of molten brass, to set upon the tops of the pillars: the height of the one chapiter was five cubits, and the height of the other chapiter was five cubits: